 The church is surrounded by an extensive graveyard, a fitting setting as it was built on the site of Fort Christina's original burying ground.

 The New Sweden Colony did not long remain Swedish.
-Within 20 years, the area had been captured by the Dutch and was eventually transferred to the English along with their New Amsterdam colony.
+Within 20 years, the Dutch captured the area, eventually transferring it to the English along with their New Amsterdam colony.
 Each of these transfers was swift and bloodless.

 Despite the changes in governance, the Swedish inhabitants of the area remained proud of their heritage and culture, including their Lutheran religion, which the Dutch, having no ministers or churches of their own in the colony, joined in on, primarily through intermarriage between the two groups.

-Soon after the establishment of Fort Christina, the settlers had laid out a small village on the hill above the fort in what is now downtown Wilmington.
-The new village included a burial ground just up the hill from the fort as well as a small wooden church.
-There were two ministers who served this church in its early days, both of whom became severely disabled.
-The first grew old and became unable to walk, while the second went blind.
+Soon after the establishment of Fort Christina, the settlers laid out a small village on the hill above the fort in what is now downtown Wilmington.
+The new town church included a burial ground up the hill from the fort and a small wooden church.
+Two ministers served this church in its early days, both of whom became severely disabled.
+The first grew old and could not walk, while the second went blind.

-Neither were thus able to fulfill their duties, and the people of the now Dutch-controlled New Sweden found themselves in need of a new local minister.
-They send word of their condition to New York, where traders regularly traveled to Amsterdam, and a letter was sent to the Lutheran congregation of that city, requesting that a Swedish minister be sent to the New World to continue church services.
-Unfortunately, they received no response and a minister never came.
+Neither were thus able to fulfill their duties, and the people of the now Dutch-controlled New Sweden needed a new local minister.
+They sent word of their condition to New York, where traders regularly traveled to Amsterdam, and a letter was sent to the Lutheran congregation of that city, requesting that a Swedish minister be sent to the New World to continue church services.
+But unfortunately, they received no response, and a minister never came.

-Another newcomer did however appear on the shores of the Delaware.
+Another newcomer did, however, appear on the shores of the Delaware.
 His name was Anders Printz, and he was Swedish, the nephew of former New Sweden Governor John Printz.
-Anders heard the plea of his countrymen and returned to Sweden with news of their condition.
-He relayed the information to John Thelin, a Swedish postmaster, who promptly wrote a letter to the people of New Sweden requesting more information on the status of their settlement, and inquiring as to how much worship material (Bibles, hymnals, etc) they needed.
+Anders heard the plea of his fellow citizens and returned to Sweden with news of their condition.
+He relayed the information to John Thelin, a Swedish postmaster, who promptly wrote a letter to the people of New Sweden requesting more details of their settlement's status, and inquiring about how many worship materials (Bibles, hymnals, etc.) they needed.